victoriastuart/cv_facial_identification/README.md

 Provided "as-is."
 See the code for details, documentation.
 I'll also upload my personal installation notes re: those libraries (Arch Linux x86_64 system; ...).
 You'll need to train your own classifier, of course, on your own images, ...

-I don't have a GPU, but the code ran remarkably well!
-The uploaded video (screen capture) shows the final "product."
+This code, executed on a CPU (Intel Core i7-4790 CPU @ 3.60 GHz x 4 cores, hyper-threaded to 8 threads; 32GB RAM), ran remarkably wellm, as shown in the uploaded video (screen capture).
+With a good GPU you could expect increases in speed (fps) of perhaps ≥10x.